 Democratic oversight of the security sector is widely recognised as an international norm (emphasised in documents from the UN amongst others).
 It involves establishing robust checks and balances and upholding the principles of accountability and transparency, as well as ensuring security providers are operating effectively and adequately, and in accordance with the legal and policy framework.
 A strong focus on oversight and accountability contributes strongly to the legitimacy and ownership of an NSS/NSP, encourages a more efficient use of resources, and strengthens the integrity of institutions.
 Options to enhance oversight and accountability include: 1) promoting a commitment to accountability and oversight as a means of achieving the strategic goals; 2) outlining specific roles for civil society and mechanisms to allow them to contribute effectively; and 3) incorporating and emphasising the roles of Parliament and independent state oversight institutions.

-- Goal 1 of the 2011-2016 Philippines NSP includes creating the space and mechanisms for civilians in Government and civil society organisations to oversee the security sector (pg.
+- Goal 1 of the 2011-2016 Philippines included creating the space and mechanisms for civilians in Government and civil society organisations to oversee the security sector (pg.
 24).
 This goal is also expressed in the 2017-2022 Philippines NSP as a strategic objective to "strengthen the integrity of national institutions by promoting transparent, participatory and accountable governance" (pg.
 20, paragraph 2);

 - Goal 6 of the 2009 Belize NSS focuses on strengthening the institutions of democratic governance (pg.
 32).
 This includes a Freedom of Information Act, public senate hearings on public official corruption cases, and constructive input from civil society and private sector;